core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If Observe {{RFC7641}} is supported, the following holds for each newly started observation.

 * The server MUST store the value of the 'kid' parameter from the original Observe request, and retain it for the whole duration of the observation.
-The server MUST NOT update the stored value of a 'kid' parameter associated to a particular Observe request, even in case the observer client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).
+The server MUST NOT update the stored value of a 'kid' parameter associated with a particular Observe request, even in case the observer client is individually rekeyed and starts using a new Sender ID received from the Group Manager (see {{new-sender-id}}).

 * The server MUST store the value of the 'kid context' parameter from the original Observe request, and retain it for the whole duration of the observation, beyond a possible change of ID Context following a group rekeying (see {{sec-group-key-management}}).
-That is, upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the server MUST NOT update the stored value associated to the ongoing observation.
+That is, upon establishing a new Security Context with a new Gid as ID Context (see {{new-sec-context}}), the server MUST NOT update the stored value associated with the ongoing observation.

 ## Protecting the Response ## {#ssec-protect-response}